Chart Color Schemes

 Gowanbrae has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Five projects identified by AreaSearch are expected to impact the area significantly.
-These include Artisan Architects' 18-22 Howes Street Apartments, the 17-25 Earl Street Airport West Development, and 12 Howes Street Airport West Apartments, along with 19-21 Louis Street Airport West.
-The following list details those considered most relevant.
+Five projects, identified by AreaSearch, are expected to impact the area significantly.
+These include Artisan Architects' 18-22 Howes Street Apartments project, the 17-25 Earl Street Airport West Development, and two other initiatives at 12 Howes Street Airport West Apartments and 19-21 Louis Street Airport West.
+The following list details those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.